enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/json_stdout_object.md

 # json_stdout_object

-Test that JSON object is parsed correctly
+Create and output a JSON object

 ## Python